Top 60 Basic HTML Interview Questions & Answers!

 Go beyond memorization and practice these concepts in a live HTML editor like CodePen, JSFiddle, or PlayCode.
 Interviews often include practical tests, so being comfortable writing real code is a big plus!

-If you want to learn everything related to full-stack development, consider enrolling in GUVI’s IIT-M Pravartak-certified Full Stack Development Course that helps you learn it from scratch with mentor support and provides you with hands-on experience by giving unlimited access to Programming Practice Platforms with 1500+ Problem Statements
+If you want to learn everything related to full-stack development, consider enrolling in HCL GUVI’s IIT-M Pravartak-certified Full Stack Development Course that helps you learn it from scratch with mentor support and provides you with hands-on experience by giving unlimited access to Programming Practice Platforms with 1500+ Problem Statements

 Conclusion